umn-terms/umn-terms.github.io/_includes/readme.md

 - _Active_: A term that has begun but has not ended.
 - _Latest_: The term that began most recently.
 This term may be over.
+- _Soonest_: The active term, or if there is no active term, the next term.
+Another way of thinking about this is the term that ends the soonest.
+This term may not have started yet.

 If you look for Active terms, you may sometimes get no terms back.
-If you look for latest terms, you should always get a term back.
+If you look for latest or soonest terms, you should always get a term back.

 ### Examples